preames/public-notes/riscv-notes.rst

 There are a number of odd gaps in the vector extension.
 By "gap" I mean a case where the ISA appears to force common idioms to generate oddly complex or expensive code.
 By "odd" I mean either seemingly inconsistent within the extension itself, or significantly worse that alternative vector ISAs (e.g. x86 or AArch64 SVE).
 I haven't gone actively looking for these; they're simply examples of repeating patterns I've seen when looking at compiler generated assembly where there doesn't seem to be something "obvious" the compiler should have done instead.

-No Zbb, Zbd (Basic bitmanip idioms) vector analogy extensions
+No Zbb, Zbs (Basic bitmanip idioms) vector analogy extensions
 =============================================================

-The lack of Zbb and Zbd prevent the vectorization of many common bit manipulation idioms.
+The lack of Zbb and Zbs prevent the vectorization of many common bit manipulation idioms.
 The code sequences to replicate e.g. bitreverse without a dedicated instruction are rather painfully expensive.
 Being able to generate fast code for e.g. vredmax(ctlz(v)) has some interesting applications.

 Impact: Major.
 Practically speaking prevents vector usage for many common idioms.